 A: Yes, but they must obtain written permission from the Sex Offender Registrar at the Sheriff’s Office in the County or Parish in which they are registered.
 The Sex Offender must also immediately register with Adams County Sheriff’s Office to be able to legally work in Adams County.

 Q: Are there specific areas in which Sex Offender is NOT allowed to live?

-This does not apply if the offender’s residence was established prior to July 1, 2006 or the school or facility is located after the offender established residency;
+If residence is within 3,000 feet of a public or nonpublic elementary or secondary school or a childcare facility; this does not apply if the offender’s residence was established prior to January 1, 2014 or the school or facility is established after the offender established residency.

 Any additional questions can be sent to: